This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Included

-rivate coach throughout; hotel accommodation as described below; all breakfasts, 1 packed lunch and 6 dinners with wine, water and coffee; all admission charges; all tips; all taxes; the services of the lecturer, tour manager and local guides where used.
+Domestic flight with United Airlines from Chicago to St Louis on day 3; private coach throughout; hotel accommodation as described below; all breakfasts, 1 packed lunch and 7 dinners with wine, water and coffee; all admission charges; all tips; all taxes (federal, state, city and airport); the services of the lecturer, tour manager and local guides where used.

 Visas

 British citizens can enter the USA without a visa by applying for a visa waiver online.
 We will advise on this.
-If you have travelled to Iran, Iraq, Sudan or Syria since March 2011 you are not eligible for the waiver and will need to apply for a visa.
+If you have travelled to Iran, Iraq, Syria, Sudan, Yemen, Libya or Somalia since March 2011 you are not eligible for the waiver and will need to apply for a visa.

 Accommodation

-The Alise, Chicago: boutique hotel in the landmark Reliance Building; good location in ‘The Loop’ within walking distance of the Chicago Institute of Art.
-The Ritz-Carlton, St Louis: elegant 5-star in classical style with three restaurants, a martini bar, cigar club, and gym.
+The Grey Hotel Kimpton, Chicago: a luxury boutique hotel conveniently located in ‘The Loop’ within walking distance of the Chicago Institute of Art.
+The Ritz-Carlton, St Louis: elegant 5-star hotel in classical style with three restaurants, a martini bar, cigar club, and gym.
 All rooms have a balcony.
-Le Meridien, Indianapolis: boutique hotel in the heart of downtown that has undergone complete renovation.
-21c Museum Hotel, Cincinnati: next door to the Contemporary Arts Center designed by Zaha Hadid; facilities include a restaurant and a rooftop bar with views of downtown.
-Renaissance Cleveland Hotel: dating to 1918 with grand public areas; comfortable rooms.
-Westin Book Cadillac, Detroit: Landmark hotel built in 1924 in downtown; three restaurants, bar and indoor pool.
-Single rooms are doubles for sole use throughout.
+Le Meridien, Indianapolis: 4-star boutique hotel in the heart of downtown that has undergone complete renovation.
+21c Museum Hotel, Cincinnati: 4-star hotel, nextdoor to the Contemporary Arts Center designed by Zaha Hadid; facilities include a restaurant and a rooftop bar with views of downtown.
+Hyatt Regency Cleveland: located in a landmark building constructed in 1890, with convenient access to downtown Cleveland.
+Westin Book Cadillac, Detroit: Landmark 4-star hotel built in 1924 in downtown; three restaurants, bar and indoor pool.
+Singe rooms are doubles for sole use throughout.

 How strenuous?